catenax-ng/catena-x-edc/docs/samples/Local TXDC Setup.md

 ### Supporting Infrastructure

 Before the connectors can be setup, the Supporting Infrastructure must be in place.
-It comes with pre-configured with everything to run two connectors independently.
+It comes with pre-configured everything to run two connectors independently.

 For this local test scenario,
 the [Supporting Infrastructure](../../edc-tests/src/main/resources/deployment/helm/supporting-infrastructure/README.md)